Home

 Word and Excel tables are best left unformatted when importing into a layout program, however, the text in the table can still be formatted with styles in Word.

-9. Do not place graphics into the Word document.
+9. Do not embed graphics into the Word document.